Qixian-Wang/MiV_Arm/Yolo_detection/tutorial.md

 4. Different lighting conditions may be included, as well as reflections.
 5. Try to avoid having a large number of objects concentrated in the corners of the image, as this will make annotation more difficult.

 These pictures will be regarded as raw images.
-Once these images are collected, they should be uploaded to host machine and everyone in the shared working space and see them and label them.
+Once these images are collected, please **reduce its size** to no more than 1920 * 1920, if these images are too large, it will reduce refreshing speed.
+Then they should be uploaded to host machine and everyone in the shared working space and see them and label them.

 ## Step4 Labeling
 There are some requirements for labeling.